bobbingwide/written/README.md

 ## Change Log
+# 0.3.1
+* Changed: Fluid typography? #18
+* Added:  Add some print styles
+* Fixed: Don't trailingslashit( null ) #20
+* Tested: With WordPress 6.4.1
+* Tested: With Gutenberg 17.1.4
+* Tested: With PHP 8.1 and PHP 8.2

 # 0.3.0
 * Changed: Add WP and oik-unloader blocks to footer
 * Changed: more custom CSS changes